Generic Name: doravirine, lamivudine, and tenofovir disoproxil fumarate (DOR a VIR een, la MIV ue deen, and ten OF oh vir)

 Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

 Delstrigo is not approved for use by anyone younger than 18 years old.

 How should I take Delstrigo?

-- Take Delstrigo with or without food.
+Take the medicine at the same time each day, with or without food.

 Delstrigo side effects

-These are not all the possible side effects.
+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.

 More about Delstrigo (doravirine / lamivudine / tenofovir)

 - During Pregnancy